Are you planning your holidays in Croatia? Did you maybe consider a sailing holiday? Yes? Great, I have a lot to talk to you about!

 And for the end the pearl of the Adriatic – Dubrovnik, King’s Landing or whatever you want to call it.
 The city walls are going to greet you in all their greatness.

-You can anchor in front of the city to visit the center and have a great view of Lokrum Island opposite the canal.
+You can anchor in front of the city to visit the centre and have a great view of Lokrum Island opposite the canal.

 Whatever you visit on this list of suggestions you will enjoy your catamaran sailing with everything the Croatian coast has to offer.